Bundle Brent: Novels

 The Secret of Chimneys and The Seven Dials Mystery were published (and explicitly set) four years apart.
 The intervening period was momentous for Agatha Christie herself.
-The Secret of Chimneys, which concerned the future of the Herzoslovakian royal family and their jewels, was widely regarded as the best of her earlier novels, but marked the end of her association with the publisher Bodley Head.
+The Secret of Chimneys, which concerned the future of the fictional "Herzoslovakian" royal family and their jewels, described by literary critic Robert Barnard as the best of her earlier novels, marked the end of her association with the publisher Bodley Head.
 In 1926 she went missing for eleven days, ending up in an hotel in Harrogate, some two hundred miles from her home in Berkshire, and in 1928 she was divorced from her first husband.

 In The Seven Dials Mystery, Bundle turned to amateur sleuthing after the death of two Foreign Office officials, both house guests of the Coote family, who had been renting Chimneys.
 She was drawn, with a male companion, to a secret society in the Seven Dials district of London, in effect competing with Superintendent Battle to get to the bottom of a sinister intrigue.
 According to her biographer, Christie played around with names and characters when drafting the story, although she always intended it to be a vehicle for the energetic young woman she had introduced in The Secret of Chimneys.

 There were subtle differences between the Bundle of 1925 and that of 1929.
 Despite such consistent traits as her fast driving, she was seen as more mature in the second novel.
 For example, Lomax, who, in The Secret of Chimneys had dismissed her as "charming, simply charming, but quite a child", reminded her father, in The Seven Dials Mystery, that "she is no longer a child.
 She is a very charming and talented woman"; and, of course, by then, Lomax wished to marry her.
 Bundle's role was, in any case, more central in Seven Dials; despite Battle's crucial contribution, she was clearly the heroine and intended to be so.